xiangjunn/tp/docs/DeveloperGuide.md

 ## Mark Contacts feature

 This section details how the `cmark` command is implemented.
-This command allows the user to mark freuquently used contacts, with the added feature of allowing the user to specify **more than one** contacts to mark.
+This command allows the user to mark frequently used contacts, with the added feature of allowing the user to specify **more than one** contacts to mark.
 The marked contacts will appear at the **top** of the contact list and in **reverse order** in which their corresponding indexes are specified.

 #### Implementation